robotics-4-all/smauto/README.md

 ```

-- name: The name for the Entity.
+- **name**: The name for the Entity.
 Should start with a letter, can contain only
 letters, numbers and underscores.
-- topic: The Topic in the Broker used by the Entity to send and receive
+- **topic**: The Topic in the Broker used by the Entity to send and receive
 messages.
 Note that / should be substituted with .
 (e.g: bedroom/aircondition -> bedroom.aircondition).
-- broker: The name property of a previously defined Broker which the
+- **broker**: The name property of a previously defined Broker which the
 Entity uses to communicate.
-- attributes: Attributes have a name and a type.
+- **attributes**: Attributes have a name and a type.
 As can be seen in the above
 example, HA-Auto supports int, float, string, bool, list and dictionary types.
 Note that nested dictionaries are also supported.